Font size

 Inclusionary Zoning: Local zoning that requires or encourages the inclusion of affordable housing units in new development, often through an additional density allowance, tax incentive, or less restrictive lot size and coverage.

-Low- and Moderate-Income Housing: Housing which is specifically funded by local, state, or federal government agencies or by private individuals or organizations for the use of economically disadvantaged persons.
+Low- and Moderate-Income Housing: Housing that is specifically funded by local, state, or federal government agencies or by private individuals or organizations for the use of economically disadvantaged persons.

 • Moderate-Income shall mean those families earning between fifty percent (50%) and eighty percent (80%) of the area median family income for Hillsborough County.

-Low Income Housing Tax Credit (LIHTC) Program: Federal tax incentive program, administered by state-designated agencies, to promote the development of new affordable rental units.
-Federal income tax credits have a lifespan of 10 years, and participating properties are committed to meet specific affordability thresholds for 99 years.
+Low Income Housing Tax Credit (LIHTC) Program: Federal tax incentive program administered by state-designated agencies to promote the development of new affordable rental units.
+Federal income tax credits have a lifespan of 10 years, and participating properties are committed to meeting specific affordability thresholds for 99 years.

 Manufactured Home: A home built in the controlled environment of a manufacturing plant and transported in one or more sections on a permanent chassis.
 Also see Manufactured Home Park.